aws/amazon-neptune-for-graphql/doc/resources.md

 `neptune-for-graphql --input-graphdb-schema-neptune-endpoint` *your-database-endpoint:port*

-The default output location for the GraphQL schema file to use in AppSync schema is: ./output/output.schema.graphql The default output location of Lambda files that includes the resolver is: ./output/output.resolver.graphql.js
+The default output location for the GraphQL schema file to use in AppSync schema is: ./output/output.schema.graphql The default output location of Lambda resolver file is: ./output/output.resolver.graphql.js The default output location of the Lambda zip: is: ./output/output.lambda.zip

 ## 2. Create the Lambda